Flex Classes

 We understand that life can get in the way of dog training sometimes, but to keep things fair for all of our students, this is the only circumstance under which we will extend an Class Pass expiration date.

-We use wait list activity to determine when to add more classes to our schedule, and only consider extending Flex Pass expiration dates for clients who were on class wait lists and did not get in.
+We use wait list activity to decide when to add more classes to our schedule, and only consider extending Flex Pass expiration dates for clients who were on class wait lists and did not get in.

 All dogs participating in group dog training classes must have an up-to-date distemper/parvo vaccination, or annual titers.
 All dogs over 16 weeks of age must also have an up-to-date rabies vaccination, per state law.
 We must have these on file before your dog enters the building.
 You may: